mechano/TwoTrees-SK1-Armbian-Klipper-Firmware/README.md

 [https://github.com/CiareCw455/Tortillery](https://github.com/CiareCw455/Tortillery)

-If you don't like the vertical screen , don't use it and revert to other projects like the CYD-Klipper screen.
+If you don't like the vertical screen, don't use it and revert to other projects like the CYD-Klipper screen.

 [https://github.com/suchmememanyskill/CYD-Klipper](https://github.com/suchmememanyskill/CYD-Klipper)